minorfires/minorfires.github.io/_posts/2016-09-25-nervous-first-effort.md

 ~~noise~~

-This is another type of [noise.](https://minorfires.bandcamp.com/releases) Though the link syntax is still faulty for some reason.
+This is another type of [noise.](https://minorfires.bandcamp.com/releases) Though the link syntax is still faulty for some reason, causing the URL to show in the list view.